bertilmuth/being/README.md

 Windows (PowerShell): `iwr http://localhost:9000/api/greet/Joe`

-In this example, the aggregate id is used for the name in the greeting, so the response will be *Hello, Joe!*.
+In this example, the aggregate id is used for the name in the greeting, so the response will be *Hello, Joe!*

 Where does the response *Hello, Joe!* come from?
 It's defined in the `responseToGet()` method of your aggregate's behavior in the service implementation.
 [Take a peek](https://github.com/bertilmuth/being-samples/blob/main/greetuser/greetuser-impl/src/main/java/org/requirementsascode/being/greetuser/impl/GreetUserBehavior.java), if you want to.